 - Check the components for electric short

-- If you found it all in the right condition, it may happen due to the failure of the ignition pack.
+- If you found it all in a suitable condition, it may happen due to the failure of the ignition pack.

 How to fix

-- It is suggested to take expert help to fix it immediately to avoid any further hazards.
+- It is suggested to take expert help to fix it immediately to avoid further hazards.

 - Irregular Water Temperature (either not hot at all or hot enough)

-If you found water is too hot, it may scald your skin
+- If you find water is too hot, it may scald your skin

 - Check thermostat is working correctly or not